Summary

 Transferred licences to and from your organisation will not be included in the MLS, and you must add or deduct them manually.

-Microsoft Product and Services Agreement (MPSA)
+Microsoft Products and Services Agreement (MPSA)

 The Microsoft Products and Services Agreement (MPSA) is a transactional licensing agreement for organisations with 250 or more users or devices.
-MPSA works best if you want to license Microsoft on-premises software, cloud services, or both as needed with no organisation-wide commitment under a single, non-expiring agreement.
+MPSA works best if you want to license Microsoft on-premises software, cloud services, or both as needed, with no organisation-wide commitment under a single, non-expiring agreement.
 Software Assurance is optional.

 Microsoft Open Value and Microsoft Open Value Subscription